nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func AddNodeAdmin(subnetID []byte, adminKey interop.PublicKey)
 ```

-AddNodeAdmin adds new node administrator to the specified subnetwork\.
+AddNodeAdmin adds a new node administrator to the specified subnetwork\.

 ##### AddUser